TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson3.md

 ### Check your understanding 2

-1) ANOVA

-2) TukeyHSD

-3) What is the null hypothesis of a 2-sample t-test?

-4) What is the null hypothesis of a 1-factor ANOVA?

-5) Should you try post-hoc tests without conducting an omnibus test first?
+Using the `mtcars` built-in dataset:

+1) Conduct an ANOVA omnibus F-test on the null hypothesis that the mean gas efficiency (`mtcars$mpg`) for cars with different numbers of cylinders (`mtcars$cyl`) are all equal.
+What is the p-value?

+2) Conduct the TukeyHSD to look for pairwise differences in group means.
+   What are the p-values for individual comparisons?

+3) Do a `qqnorm()` and `qqline()` plot of the residuals from the model.

+4) Perform a Shapiro test for normality of residuals.

+5) Perform a Bartlett test for equal variances within groups.

 [Return to index](#index)